Demolition of the Babri Masjid: Background

-In Hinduism the birthplace of the deity Rama, known as "Ram Janmabhoomi", is considered a holy site.
+In Hinduism, the birthplace of the deity Rama, known as "Ram Janmabhoomi", is considered a holy site.
 This site is often believed to be at the place where the Babri Masjid stood in the city of Ayodhya in Uttar Pradesh: historical evidence to support this belief is scarce.
-There is a rough scholarly consensus that in 1528, following the Mughal conquest of the region, a mosque was built at the site by the Mughal general Mir Baqi, and named the "Babri Masjid" after the Mughal emperor Babur.
+There is a rough scholarly consensus that in 1528, following the Mughal conquest of the region, a mosque was built at the site by the Mughal commander Mir Baqi, and named the "Babri Masjid" after the Mughal emperor Babur.
 Popular belief holds that Baqi demolished a temple of Rama to build the mosque; historical basis for the belief is debated.
 Archaeological evidence has been found of a structure pre-dating the mosque.
 This structure has been variously identified as a Hindu temple and a Buddhist structure.

-For at least four centuries, the site was used for religious purposes by both Hindus and Muslims.
 The claim that the mosque stood on the site of a temple was first made in 1822, by an official of the Faizabad court.
 The Nirmohi Akhara sect cited this statement in laying claim to the site later in the 19th century, leading to the first recorded incidents of religious violence at the site in 1855.
-In 1859 the British colonial administration set up a railing to separate the outer courtyard of the mosque to avoid disputes.
-The status quo remained in place until 1949, when idols of Rama were surreptitiously placed inside the mosque, allegedly by Hindu Mahasabha activists.
+The British colonial administration set up a railing in 1859, to separate the outer courtyard of the mosque to avoid disputes.
+The status quo persisted until 1949, when idols of Rama were reportedly placed inside the mosque, allegedly by Hindu Mahasabha activists.
 This led to an uproar, with both parties filing civil suits laying claim to the land.
 The placement of the idols was seen as a desecration by the users of the Masjid.
 The site was declared to be in dispute, and the gates to the Masjid were locked.